10 Products That Can Improve Your Mobility in Snowy, Icy Weather

 Heated clothing (powered by rechargeable batteries) gives you an extra layer of warmth, which can help prevent or lower pain and make you feel more comfortable outside on cold days.
 Check out more heated winter accessories here.

-Buy the heated jacket featured above starting at $149 from Milwaukee.
+Buy the heated jacket featured above for $223.99 from Amazon.

 5. Remote Car Starter